 Voice recording apps are ideal for recording meetings, lectures, notes, and even song demos.
 In fact, artists across all genres commonly record new song ideas on their phones, and sometimes even record audio samples that make it into their final song releases.
 For example, in the post-chorus of Billie Eilish’s hit song Bad Guy, you can hear the percussive sound of a crosswalk horn in Australia.

 If you want to get around the limits of internal mics, consider investing in a smartphone-compatible lavalier mic.
 There are a limited number of lightning compatible mics or (far more) USB-C compatible mics, and these can cost more than just buying a dedicated voice recorder.
-Lavalier mics allow you to record someone speaking without having to hold your phone up to their mouth, while mini condenser mics do a good job of accurately recording the environment and the people.
-Most voice recording apps already support external microphones, so compatibility is basically a non-issue.
+Lavalier mics allow you to record someone speaking without holding your phone to their mouth, while mini condenser mics do a good job of accurately recording the environment and the people.
+Most voice recording apps already support external microphones, so compatibility is a non-issue.